sgjava/c3l/README.md

 * To list all the demos just `dir *.com`

 ## Set up development environment
-To enhance efficiency and standardize the development environment, I have adopted the following tools: Ubuntu VM, Eclipse Z88DK, and ctools.
+To enhance efficiency and standardize the development environment, I have adopted the following tools: Ubuntu VM, Eclipse, Z88DK, VICE and ctools.
 This combination offers the most expedient approach for C development on the C128 CP/M platform.
 It is worth noting that you can also adapt this framework for your personal projects unrelated to C3L.